 Managing Package Deliveries During the Holiday Season

 It is important to recognize that a small locker room in a condo that would have worked in 2010 is no longer enough for the number of package deliveries brought in every day.
 The space set aside is not often large enough.
-The area needed to accommodate them needs to be close to the front desk, as residents and concierge will not want to abandon their station to obtain packages continuously.
+The area needed to accommodate them needs to be close to the front desk, as residents and front desk associates will not want to abandon their station to obtain packages continuously.

-Here’s a look at how FirstService Residential is taking the necessary precautions throughout the holidays to keep concierge, residents, and property manager safe.
+Here’s a look at how FirstService Residential is taking the necessary steps to ensure the management of deliveries runs smoothly.

 As mentioned, package deliveries are coming in at an increased rate.
 Our solution is to dedicate locker rooms for these packages or, if available, a large storage room to provide ample space for concierges to move around.
 Further, we recommend that receiving staff write out essential details as a delivery comes in to make pick-up more efficient as they will not have to scramble through numerous packages to find the right one.
 Concierges can log these details as soon as they come in and throughout the pick-up process.
-These details include the date, the carrier, the recipient's name, the package placement, the time picked up, and a signature from the door staff signaling the package has been picked up.
+These helpful details include the date, the carrier, the recipient's name, the package placement, the time picked up, and a signature from the door staff signaling the package has been picked up.

 Emailing or texting residents with their specific time slot for pick-up makes the process more streamlined.
-This process benefits receiving staff as they will know which residents will be coming down at which times, checking their list beforehand to know what packages to bring out for a quicker exchange.
+This process benefits receiving staff as they will know which residents will be coming down at which times, checking their list beforehand to know what packages to bring out when for a quicker exchange.

 Ensuring residents understand the delivery pick up process can help the front desk from being overrun with package requests.
 This will help keep the wait times low for residents, which in turn keeps conflicts between residents and front desk associates from occurring.